 Landslides generate large quantities of sediment, posing a significant risk to water quality as the sediment moves downhill and into rivers and streams.
-Herrera mapped landslide areas in the Clackamas River watershed using the Statewide Landslide Information Database for Oregon (SLIDO-2) from the Oregon Department of Geology and Mineral Industries (DOGAMI), which is a database of landslides and landslide related features compiled from more than 300 published and unpublished geologic hazard studies.
-Approximately 1,250 landslide deposits and landslide-related features and 605 historic landslide point locations were mapped by DOGAMI in the Clackamas River watershed; these features are shown in Figure 5.
+Herrera mapped landslide areas in the Clackamas River watershed using the Statewide Landslide Information Database for Oregon (SLIDO-4.2) from the Oregon Department of Geology and Mineral Industries (DOGAMI), which is a database of landslides and landslide-related features compiled from over 300 published and unpublished geologic hazard studies.
+Approximately 2,500 landslide deposit and landslide-related features and 620 historic landslide point locations were mapped by DOGAMI in the Clackamas River watershed.
+These features are shown on Figure 5.

-Herrera analyzed landslides and landslide-related features as a contributing factor to water quality risk from forestry activities; detailed information on this analysis is documented in the GIS Forestry Activities Risk Analysis Results final memorandum.
+Herrera analyzed landslides and landslide-related features as a contributing factor to water quality risk from forestry activities.
+Detailed information on this analysis is documented in the GIS Forestry Activities Risk Analysis Results final memorandum.